keepthrifty/keepthrifty.github.io/_posts/2018/2018-02-15-financial-freedom-educators-100k.md

 Soon, all we had left was our mortgage.
 This is when I learned about the FIRE community - that financial freedom could be a goal outside of just debt freedom and working well into our 60’s.

 I became more aggressive with how we saved and how we decided to invest.
-I mapped out a 10 year plan to rid ourselves of our mortgage.
+I mapped out a 10-year plan to rid ourselves of our mortgage.

 We are now planning on paying off our [mortgage](http://katenesi.com/mortgage){: target="_blank"} in the next 5 years with secondary income streams, working as adjunct professors at local community and state colleges, while focusing on investing from our main incomes.
 Within about 10 years with this approach, we should be pretty close to financial freedom outside of our retirement accounts!